ewright1105/Nutrikit-344/README.md

 Class project from Web Engineering (SWEN-344)

 TO RUN:
+- clone git repo
-- must install node modules by running the command 'npm install'
+- must install node modules by running the command `npm install`
 - run the server file
-- run 'npm start'
+- run `npm start` at the root of the directory

 # Description
 Worked independently to create a basic full-stack nutrition tracking application.
 Had to self-teach and work with SQL, ReactJS, REST API, along with JavaScript itself, and make it work with Python on the server side.
 The app allows the user